AG0nzales/AG0nzales/README.md

 # Kamusta👋

-I'm Andre or Daniel, I'm a student at the University of the Immaculate Conception 😵‍, currently studying Computer Science Student 🤔...
+I'm Andre or Daniel, I'm a student at the University of the Immaculate Conception 😵‍, currently studying Computer Science Student 🤔.
-A member of the [Google Developer Student Clubs UIC](https://www.facebook.com/dscuic)...
+A member of the [Google Developer Student Clubs UIC](https://www.facebook.com/dscuic).
-Interested on working with Web Technologies, and UI/UX works 💻🌐...
+Interested on working with Web Technologies, and UI/UX works 💻🌐.
-Other things I do besides coding...
+Other things I do besides coding.

 - Reading Books & Mangas 📚
 - Underwater Skydiving 🪂🤿